 The Town of High River bases the current year’s property assessment on the real estate market condition as of the July 1 of the previous year.
 The assessment also takes into consideration the characteristics such as size, type and age of your property as well as its location, style, condition, upgrades and lot size.
 The selling process of similar properties in the community are also considered.

 The Assessment Review Period is your opportunity to review your assessment, receive more information about your assessment and if necessary discuss your assessment with us.
-If you have questions, think your assessment may be wrong. the data is incorrect and/or are unable to attend any of the open houses please contact the Town of High River Assessment Department at; by phone at 403-603-3430, by fax at 403-652-2396.
+If you have questions, think your assessment may be wrong. the data is incorrect and/or are unable to attend any of the open houses please contact the Town of High River Assessment Department.

 The assessor may then inspect the property and correct the assessment if necessary.
 If the assessor agrees that the original notice is not accurate, a new notice will be issued.

 If you are not satisfied with the outcome of the assessor review you may then appeal the assessment to the Assessment Review Board.
-Please note the deadline for submission of an Assessment Review Board Complaint Form is July 13, 2015.
+There is also information available about the Assessment Review Process.

 If property owners have any questions concerning their assessment notice, they should contact the assessment department.
 The matters that may be questioned are: